jyng/jyng.github.io/_posts/2017-04-09-photography.md

 {{end_block}}
 {{writing}}

-I'm still searching for my voice in photography, but the path ahead is clearer.
+I am still searching for my voice in photography, but the path ahead is clearer.
 I've bridged the gap between my imagination and my execution.
 And that is all that I truly ask for; masterful control of craft.
-With that said, I'm not abandoning conventional photography.
+With that said, I am not abandoning conventional photography.
 Portrait, Street, Landscape, etc all have their time and place.
-But now, I'm able to look at the world with a different perspective.
+But now, I am able to look at the world with a different perspective.
 And as photographers, isn't that all that we ask for?
-A different perspective.
 <div class="tc">
 <a href="{{site.instagram}}" alt="More photos on Instagram" class="mono f4 line">More photos on Instagram</a>
 </div>